jkool702/forkrun/ring_loadables/frun.nob64.bash.txt

   -V, --version         : Prints forkrun version number --stats               : Prints NUMA statistics to stderr (currently ignored for UMA)

+### ERROR HANDLING & RETRIES
+  -E, --retry-nonzero-exit    : Activate auto-retry machinery for commands returning non-zero exit codes.
+When active, `|| exit $?` is appended to the parallelized command, meaning any non-zero return triggers a worker kill and batch retry.
+  +E, --no-retry-nonzero-exit : (DEFAULT) Deactivate auto-retry for non-zero exit codes.
+  *Note on subshells*: When parallelizing functions that spawn subshells without -E active, failures must be manually guarded to return 200 to trigger the retry machinery (along with 137 SIGKILL and 139 SIGSEGV).
+To protect the entire subshell, use the following pattern:
+      ff() {
+        # ...
+        (
+          # all subshell cmds
+          true   # <--- ADD THIS AT THE VERY END OF THE SUBSHELL ) || return 200
+        # ...
+      }

 ### ENVIRONMENT VARS

+- FORKRUN_RETRY_LIMIT   : Controls how many times a batch will be retried before it is declared poisoned.
+0 means declared poisoned after the 1st failure.
+A negative value means it will never be declared poisoned (and could retry indefinitely).
+Default is 3.

 - FORKRUN_EXTRA_FUNCS   : Use this to specify required sub-functions to pass into frun's environment.
   - EXAMPLE: `hh() { echo "$@"; }; gg() { hh "$@"; }; ff() { gg "$@"; };`.
 If you call `frun ff <inputs` the definition for `ff` will automatically be available to `frun` but the definitions for `gg` and `hh` will not be.
 Instead, call `FORKRUN_REQ_FUNCS='gg hh' frun ff <inputs`.